jmankoff/interaction/assignments/doodle.md

   - `addLine`: 3 pts
   - `UW` Animation: 1 pt
 - Part 2
-  - Custom doodle (peer grading score): 2 pts
+  - Peer Grading of Custom Doodle
+    - Using each of the three functions: 1 pt
+    - Using an animation: 1 pt
-  - Do peer grading on others' doodles: 1 pt
+  - Complete assigned peer grading: 1 pt
-- Turn-in and compiles: 1pt
+- Turn-in and compiles: 1 pt